modbender/nuxt-disqus/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

+Instantly add Disqus Comments to your posts or pages using this package designed to work perfectly with Nuxt 3.

 Nuxt Disqus provides a wrapper for [vue3-disqus](https://github.com/modbender/vue3-disqus) to be used with Nuxt 3

 <!-- - [✨ &nbsp;Release Notes](/CHANGELOG.md) -->